mikelove/r-gotchas/README.Rmd

 # Some R gotchas

+Below I list some potentially unexpected results from R functions which I consider important to be aware of.
+Some of these are not a fault of the language, but I list them here anyway.

 [Here](http://stackoverflow.com/questions/1535021/whats-the-biggest-r-gotcha-youve-run-across)
-is a stackoverflow discussion with many R gotchas.
-Below I recreate those which I consider important to be aware of.
-Some of these are not a fault of the language per se, but I list them here anyway.
+is a stackoverflow discussion with some more.

 ### Dropped dimensions